joaopfg/Datathon-SCOR/README.md

 At each part, a .csv file is generated with the corresponding merged dataset.

 ### Missing value imputation
-Missing value imputation was done using multivariate imputation by chained equations method (Stef van Buuren, Karin Groothuis-Oudshoorn, 2011), implemented in R package mice and factor analysis for mixed data (Husson and Josse, 2015), implemented in R package missMDA.
+Missing value imputation was done using multivariate imputation by chained equations method (Stef van Buuren and Karin Groothuis-Oudshoorn, 2011), implemented in R package mice and factor analysis for mixed data (Husson and Josse, 2015), implemented in R package missMDA.

+### Model used for predictions
+XGBoost model was used as regression model to predict cholesterol and glycohemoglobin as well as binary classification model to predict mortality and diabetes.
+XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+It implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.

+### Model used for survival analysis
+We used Random Survival Forest, Cox Proportional Hazards Model and LTRC trees for survival analysis.

+### Results interpretation
+SHAP values were used to analyze the results, which interpret the impact of having a certain value for a given feature in comparison to the prediction we'd make if that feature took some baseline value.

 ### About the app code
 The app has python backend (using Flask framework) and HTML/CSS frontend (using Jinja templates).